GrosvenorTechnology/OemAccessApi/documentation/API/PostEvent.md

     public string Entity { get; set; }
     public string EventName { get; set; }
     public bool DiagEvent { get; set; }
-    public Dictionary<string,string> Contents { get; set; }
-            = new Dictionary<string, string>();
+    public Dictionary<string,string> Contents { get; set; } = new Dictionary<string, string>();
 }
 ````

 ## Notes

 ### Versioning

-New entries may be added to the event message schema or to the contents property in future version, therefor it is best practice to ignore unknown properties rather than cause an exception on the unknown data.
+New entries may be added to the event message schema or to the contents property in future version, therefore it is best practice to ignore unknown properties rather than cause an exception on the unknown data.
 Removal of properties will be deemed a braking change.

 ### Message Contents